imdrasil/jennifer.cr/docs/relations.md

 ## Examples of non-standard relationships

 Sometimes relationships between tables use non-standard attributes or may require more than a single field as keys for the relationship.
 In situations like this you can use the `request` parameter on the relationship.
-This parameter takes a block using the `where` statement syntax, and can even use the parent model
+This parameter takes a block using the `where` statement syntax, and can even use the other model column as a reference.

 ```crystal
 class Address < Jennifer::Model::Base